The Nature of Grayton Beach

 Biking

-Grayton Beach is in the very center of 30A, not only by car, but also by bicycle.
-And we have an abundant supply of bicycles.
-Big Daddy’s Bike Shop has been around almost as long as we have.
-And we can’t recommend enough.
+Grayton Beach is in the very center of 30A – not only by car, but also by bicycle, and we have an abundant supply of bicycles!
+Big Daddy’s Bike Shop has been around almost as long as we have, and we can’t recommend enough.
 They have everything from zippy electric bikes to laid-back cruiser-style bikes.

 Many of us haven’t ridden a bike in too long.
-Feel the nostalgia of long bike rides through beautiful Old Florida.
+Feel the nostalgia of long bike rides through beautiful Old Florida!

 A woman riding a bicycle across a bridge surrounded by trees